-- 118. Sustainable development provides a framework for redirecting economies to enable everyone to meet their basic needs and improve their quality of life while ensuring that the natural resources on which they depend are maintained and enhanced, both for their benefit and for that of future generations.
-The UKSC has a role in this scheme and will continue to seek to source its supplies with sustainability as a key consideration. - 119.
-Our building also consumes resources.
-However, compared to our first full year of operations (2010-2011), the UKSC there has been a significant decrease in the consumption of gas, electricity and water over the past three years.
-Given the age of the building and the fact that it is open to the public and has an increasing number of visitors each year, no significant further reductions are envisaged.
-We will, of course, monitor this carefully to ensure that we operate in the most energy efficient way possible.
+- 121. Sustainable development provides a framework for redirecting economies to enable everyone to meet their basic needs and improve their quality of life while ensuring that the natural resources on which they depend are maintained and enhanced, both for their benefit and for that of future generations.
+The UKSC has a role in this scheme and will continue to seek to source its supplies with sustainability as a key consideration. - 122.
+Since our first full year of operations (2010-2011) there has been a significant decrease in the consumption of gas and electricity.
+Given the age of the building and the fact that it is open to the public and has an increasing number of visitors each year, no significant further reductions are forecast.
+We will monitor consumption carefully to ensure that we operate in the most energy efficient way possible; and will aim to ensure that energy consumption does at least not significantly increase.